YWCA Monterey County Staff

 Christine Duncan, Chief Executive Officer

 Christine has been involved with the YWCA movement for most of her life.
 Growing up in Scotland, she attended classes at her local YWCA.
 For some five years she was CEO of the YWCA Elmira in upstate New York.
-After this she working in drug and alcohol services in Scotland and wrote the national policy Family Inclusive Practice for supporting families impacted by substance abuse.
+After this she worked in drug and alcohol services in Scotland and wrote the national policy Family Inclusive Practice for supporting families impacted by substance abuse.
 Christine draws heavily on her clinical skills gained during her MSW studies in Syracuse, New York.
 For the past eleven years, Christine has been a member of YWCA World Services Council and represented the YWCA on an overseas visit.
-She is delighted to be back in California near her daughter and friends and is particularly keen to get to know more about both Salinas and Monterey County and is accepting invitations from anyone interested in hearing about the amazing work of YWCA Monterey County staff.
-Her contact information is email@example.com.
+She is delighted to be back in California near her daughter and friends.
+She is particularly keen to get to know more about both Salinas and Monterey County.
+She is accepting invitations from anyone interested in hearing about the amazing work of YWCA Monterey County staff.

 Outreach, Prevention, Policy, and Advocacy

 Zusett recently joined YWCA of Monterey County in February 2021 as our Intake Specialist.
 She is a first-generation college graduate from California State University, Monterey Bay.
 She earned her Bachelor of Arts in Human Development and Family studies.
 Zusett comes from an immigrant family and upon her move to Salinas, she knew that she wanted to give back to the community.
 She enjoys working with families and children.
 In her free time, she enjoys spending time with her family, being outside in nature, and likes to travel.

 Evelyn Tapia, YEA Facilitator